gregrot/sc-godot/docs/robot_script_bt_plan.md

 - **NODE_ASSIGN** → `RobotScriptAssignLeaf`.
 Evaluates the RHS expression and writes the result into the environment stored on the blackboard.
 - **NODE_EXPR_STMT** → `RobotScriptExpressionLeaf`.
 Evaluates the expression for side effects and writes the value into `robot_script/last_result`.
 - **NODE_FUNCTION** → `RobotScriptFunctionDefLeaf`.
 On first tick it registers the function definition (closure + body) in the runtime environment; subsequent ticks skip work.
 Function bodies run through `RobotScriptRuntime` when call expressions execute.
+- **NODE_FOR** → `RobotScriptForLoop` (composite).
+Evaluates the range bounds once per run, assigns the iterator into the environment, and executes a nested `RobotScriptProgram` for each iteration.
 - **NODE_BINARY / NODE_UNARY / NODE_LITERAL / NODE_VAR / NODE_CALL** – Expressions do not become separate BT nodes.
-Expression AST is evaluated by the owning leaf via `RobotScriptRuntime.eval_expr()` so evaluation errors surface on the leaf that triggered them.
+Expression AST is evaluated by the owning leaf via `RobotScriptRuntime.evaluate_expression()` so evaluation errors surface on the leaf that triggered them.

 Future control flow nodes reserve the following shapes:
 - **NODE_IF** (when added) → `RobotScriptIfComposite` with `condition`, `then_branch`, and optional `else_branch` child slots.